AlleninTaipei/LLM-Deployment/README.md

 # LLM Deployment

 * [Source](https://github.com/ggerganov/llama.cpp): llama.cpp
 * This repository is intended for environments without CUDA on Windows.
 * The instructions for inference usage can be found in this README file.
-You can find a fine-tuning example below.

 * [llama-finetune example](https://github.com/AlleninTaipei/LLM-Deployment/blob/main/Finetune%20Example.md)

 ## Download Compiler